gleam-lang/gleam/CONTRIBUTING.md

 5. Once the changes have been approved the code will be rebased into the `main` branch.

+We do not accept contributions from AI agents.

+## Communication with contributions

+Open source software development is a social exercise as much as a technical one.
+Bug reports, pull request descriptions, and comments must be written by a human, not by AI.
+We want your knowledge and opinions in your tone of voice, we do not want generated text or AI summaries.

+You may use software to help you with your English spelling and grammar.
+If your message is translated into English from another language please disclose that in your message, so that we understand.

 ## Local development

 To run the compiler tests.
 This will require a recent stable version of Rust,